lfost42/caseops/docs/discovery/overview.md

 ---

 > *Clarity is a skill, not a side effect of experience.*
-> — ClarityOps Discovery Summary
+> — CaseOps Discovery Summary